aspeer/mkdocs-WebDyne-Doc/docs/11_terms_and_conditions_for_copying_distribution_and_modification.md

 ## Section 0

 This License applies to any program or other work which contains a notice placed by the copyright holder saying it may be distributed under the terms of this General Public License.
-The \"Program\", below, refers to any such program or work, and a "work based on the Program " means either the Program or any derivative work under copyright law: that is to say, a work containing the Program or a portion of it, either verbatim or with modifications and/or translated into another language.
-(Hereinafter, translation is included without limitation in the term "modification ".)
-Each licensee is addressed as "you".
+The "Program", below, refers to any such program or work, and a “work based on the Program ” means either the Program or any derivative work under copyright law: that is to say, a work containing the Program or a portion of it, either verbatim or with modifications and/or translated into another language.
+(Hereinafter, translation is included without limitation in the term “modification ”.)
+Each licensee is addressed as “you”.

 Activities other than copying, distribution and modification are not covered by this License; they are outside its scope.
 The act of running the Program is not restricted, and the output from the Program is covered only if its contents constitute a work based on the Program (independent of having been made by running the Program).
 Whether that is true depends on what the Program does.

 ## Section 1

-You may copy and distribute verbatim copies of the Program\'s source code as you receive it, in any medium, provided that you conspicuously and appropriately publish on each copy an appropriate copyright notice and disclaimer of warranty; keep intact all the notices that refer to this License and to the absence of any warranty; and give any other recipients of the Program a copy of this License along with the Program.
+You may copy and distribute verbatim copies of the Program's source code as you receive it, in any medium, provided that you conspicuously and appropriately publish on each copy an appropriate copyright notice and disclaimer of warranty; keep intact all the notices that refer to this License and to the absence of any warranty; and give any other recipients of the Program a copy of this License along with the Program.

 You may charge a fee for the physical act of transferring a copy, and you may at your option offer warranty protection in exchange for a fee.